LatitudeAdjustment/auth1/README.md

 ### Preferences

 Do we prefer Sign In to Log In?

 - Sign In, Log in
 - Sign Out, Log out
 - Sign Up, Register

 Shouldn't all/both words in these phrases be capitalized when presented to user?

+## Repo Name

+We are using phx_gen_auth which is the same as the Phoenix generator, not ideal.

+How about auth1 or similar?